JuanCalderon/LinearGEX/README.md

 <!-- [![Paper](https://img.shields.io/badge/paper-PDF-blue)](link_to_preprint_or_paper) -->
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-LinearGEX is a **pre-hoc explainability framework** for short-text NLP tasks.
+LinearGEX is a **pre-hoc explainability framework** for sparse-text NLP tasks.
 It combines **q-gram tokenization**, **linear classifiers**, and a **deterministic gram-to-word tracing mechanism** to provide efficient, human-readable, and scalable token-level explanations.

 This repository contains the implementation, experimental notebooks, and supplementary materials for the manuscript:

-> *LinearGEX: A Symbolic Pre-hoc Framework for Gram-based EXplainability in Short-Text NLP*
+> *LinearGEX: A Symbolic Pre-hoc Framework for Gram-based EXplainability in Sparse-Text NLP*
 > José J. Calderón-Ochoa, Mario Graff, Eric S. Téllez

 ---